 4.3.1 Full Member

-4.3.2 Associate Member
+4.3.2 Provisional Member

-4.3.3 Continental Federation (CF) (principle at this stage)
+4.3.3 Continental Federation (CF) Member

-4.3.3 Allied Organization
+4.3.4 Affiliate Member

-4.3.4 Inactive Members
+4.3.5 Inactive Members

-4.4 Any member may resign from membership of the Federation by giving notice in writing to the President or Secretary General but such member shall remain liable for all monies due by the member to the Federation at the time of ceasing to be a member.
+4.4 Any member may resign from membership of the Federation by giving notice in writing to the President or Finance and Governance Director but such member shall remain liable for all monies due by the member to the Federation at the time of ceasing to be a member.

 4.5 The Federation may place any condition to or refuse to continue the membership of a member by a resolution passed by a majority of at least two thirds of votes cast.
 Such motion shall only be considered provided that a minimum of two (2) months' notice of motion has been provided to all members, and the Board, and that the member has the opportunity to make written representation to all members, and the Board, and personal representation at a meeting of the GA to consider the motion.

-4.6 Failure of a Full Member to meet their membership obligations, as set out in the WL Bylaws, without reasonable cause, and following due process, shall cause the GA to consider a resolution to refuse to continue the membership of that Full Member, to place any condition deemed necessary or to place that member in the Inactive Member category.
+4.6 Failure of a Full Member or Continental Federation Member to meet their membership obligations, as set out in the WL Bylaws, without reasonable cause, and following due process, shall cause the GA to consider a resolution to refuse to continue the membership of that Full Member, to place any condition deemed necessary or to place that member in the Inactive Member category.

-4.7 There is an expectation, but not a specific requirement, that an Associate Member or Allied Organization will attend General Assemblies.
-Likely new Associate Members or new Allied Organizations will be invited as guests in the year of considering joining.
-Associate Members who do not meet their membership obligations may also be considered for and be placed in the Inactive Member category.
+4.7 There is an expectation, but not a specific requirement, that a Provisional Member or Affiliated Member will attend General Assemblies.
+Likely new Provisional Members or new Affiliate Members will be invited as guests in the year of considering joining.
+Provisional Members who do not meet their membership obligations may also be considered for and be placed in the Inactive Member category.

 GENERAL ASSEMBLY